paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 - Keeps documents readable while still accommodating large amounts of technical detail.

-- Collapsing sections allows scanning the structure and expand only what you need.
+- Collapsing sections allows scanning the structure and expanding only what you need.

 - This keeps the document manageable, avoids overwhelming a reader